rick-paaz/todo_list/README.md

 # todo_list
-Maintain a list od ToDos
+Maintain a list of ToDos using your own GUI design